WELCOME TO KELLINGTON

 Located just inside the village boundary is the Carrs, an area of water formed in 1999 as a result of extensive flooding.
 Popular with birdwatchers, the Carrs are visited by Kestrels, Grey Herons and other birds and wildfowl.

 The Selby District Councillor for the village is Mary McCartney.
 John McCartney is the North Yorkshire County Councillor for the division of Osgoldcross, which includes Kellington.

 Kellington has a parish council with seven councillor places.
-There are currently five councillors in office.
+There are currently four councillors in office.
 They aim to ensure that the village continues to be an attractive and safe place in which to live.